Enlargement of the Eurasian Economic Union: Transnistria

 In December 2016, presidential elections took place in the self-proclaimed republic of Transnistria, a breakaway state that is internationally unrecognized (see political status of Transnistria).
 In his victory speech, President Vadim Krasnoselsky promised to integrate Transnistria into the Eurasian Economic Union.

 Mongolia

 In September 2016, the press service of the Eurasian Economic Commission issued a statement after a meeting attended by chairman of the Board of the Union Tigran Sargsyan and Ambassador of Mongolia to Russia Banzragch Delgermaa that Mongolia was considering seeking membership in the Eurasian Economic Union.

 Serbia

 The 1389 Movement in Serbia supports Serbian membership of the organisation.

-Syria

-In July 2015, Syrian Prime Minister Wael Halqi said that "Negotiations with Russia on joining the Eurasian Union and customs-free zone are being held.
-We see this as a benefit and strengthening the relations with friendly states, which will facilitate economic and trade cooperation with them", during a meeting in Damascus.

 Tajikistan

 Tajikistan plans to join the Customs Union.
 The country has signed the CIS Free Trade Zone Agreement and is close to ratifying the treaty.
 A border dispute with EEU member Kyrgyzstan has arisen as a potential obstacle.
 Support for joining the bloc remains high in Tajikistan, according to polls conducted by the Eurasian Development Bank in October 2016, showed that 68 percent of people quizzed in Tajikistan favored membership.